Uroš Tošković: Career

 In 1956, Tošković moved to Paris, upon receiving a French government scholarship for the École des Beaux-Arts, where he graduated under the mentorship of Maurice Brianchon.
 He lived and worked in Paris until 1976, leading an ascetic and bohemian lifestyle, occasionally living as a vagabond.
 He was a close friend of Dado, fellow Montenegrin painter who gained international recognition.
 Tošković claimed that he idolised Pablo Picasso and wanted to be mentored by the Spaniard, but was disenchanted upon meeting him and dropped the idea.

-In 1976, he moved from Paris to Belgrade, and since 1996 he has resided in the Montenegrin coastal town of Bar.
+In 1976, he moved from Paris to Belgrade, and since 1996 he resided in the Montenegrin coastal town of Bar.
 He gained recognition in his homeland, and in 1987 he received the 13th July Award, highest civil award issued by the Government of Montenegro.

 Death

 Tošković died on 3 March 2019 at the age of 86.